US Naval Base Solomons

-US Naval Base Solomons consists of several United States Navy (USN) bases in the Solomon Islands in the Pacific Ocean.
-Most were built by the USN Seabees during World War II as part of the Pacific War.
-In August 1942 the United States Armed Forces took the Guadalcanal in the Solomon, in the Battle of Guadalcanal.
-USN Seabees built a new base at Guadalcanal, Naval Base Guadalcanal and then on other islands in the Solomons.
+US Naval Base Solomons refers to a group of United States Navy (USN) bases established in the Solomon Islands in the Pacific Ocean.
+Most of these facilities were constructed by USN Seabee units during World War II as part of the broader Pacific War.

+In August 1942, the United States Armed Forces landed on Guadalcanal in the Solomon Islands during the Battle of Guadalcanal.
+Following the capture of the island, USN Seabees constructed a major installation known as Naval Base Guadalcanal.
+Additional naval bases were subsequently built on other islands throughout the Solomons to support Allied operations in the region.